Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 Are you able to translate UpdraftPlus into another language?
 Are you ready to help speakers of your language?
 UpdraftPlus Backup/Restore itself is ready and waiting - the only work needed is the translating.
 The translation process is easy, and web-based - go here for instructions: <a href="https://updraftplus.com/translate/">https://updraftplus.com/translate/</a>.
 (Or if you're an expert WordPress translator already, then just pick out the .pot file from the wp-content/plugins/updraftplus/languages/ directory - if you scan for translatable strings manually, then you need to get these functions: _x(), __(), _e(), _ex(), log_e()).

-Many thanks to the existing translators - listed at: https://updraftplus.com/translate/
+Many thanks to the existing translators - listed at: <a href="https://updraftplus.com/translate/">https://updraftplus.com/translate/</a>

 = More premium plugins =